t0nylombardi/blog/src/content/blog/javascript-execution-context-101-this-that-and-the-other-things.md

 ---
-title: 'JavaScript Context 101: Elevate Your Code Game'
+title: 'JavaScript Execution Context 101: This, that, and the other things'
 date: '04-25-2024'
 heroImage: '/blog/search-feature/inspector.png'
 image: '/blog/search-feature/inspector.png'
 originalDatePublished:
-description: "Contextual Commando: Conquering JavaScript's Terrain Like a Boss"
+description: "Learn how to use this, call, apply, and bind like a Asgardian hammer-wielding mofo."
 author: 'Anthony Lombardi'
 categories: [ruby, rails]
 tags: [search]
 draft: true
 ---

-## Foreword

-Today, we're diving into Javascript contexts.
+Today, we're exploring Javascript execution contexts.
 Yeah, I know.
 It sounds about as fun as a colonoscopy without anesthesia.
 But fear not, because by the time we're done here, you'll be navigating through Javascript contexts like a pro.

-So, what's the deal with JavaScript context anyway?
+So, what's the deal with execution context anyway?
 Well, think of it as the backstage area of your JavaScript code.
 It's where all the magic happens before your functions and variables step into the spotlight.
 And let me tell you, understanding this stuff is crucial if you want to avoid those pesky bugs that can turn your code into a real-life horror show.

 But hey, no need to break a sweat just yet.
 We already know `functions`,` map`, `reduce`, and `forEach` like a boss.
 So, consider this just another thrilling chapter in our JavaScript saga.
 And remember, with excellent coding skills comes great responsibility... or something like that.
 Let's do this!